 But, good news!
 So much of this is easy to fix.

 First, you can do what I suggested above – when you’re still in the draft stage, read it out loud.

 Or even start there.
 Dictate first – imagine you’re talking to your donor and explaining why you’re grateful or why you need her help.

 Listen.
-Your ear will catch all sorts of things you eye doesn’t.
+Your ear will catch all sorts of things your eye doesn’t.

-Many people hear the words in their head while they read.
+People hear the words in their heads while they read.
 (I know I do.)
 So what strikes you as off will also strike your donors that way.

 Contractions are how we talk.
 They’re not improper!
 Want to sound stiff?
 Eliminate the contractions and you will sound like a robot.
 (Look at that last sentence.
 Looks fine.
 But it’s stiff when you say it out loud, right?)

 Sentence fragments?
 They can be fine.
 Or even better than fine.